restful-ws/restful-ws.github.io/rest/understanding-rest.md

 not all REST-based solutions are the Web.

-## What Was REST Aiming For?
+## What Was Fielding Aiming for with REST?

-In drafting the HTTP standard, Fielding and the HTTP specification drafting team had the Web's key features in mind.
+In drafting the HTTP standard, Fielding and the HTTP specification team had the Web's key features in mind.
-Meanwhile, the same team was involved in a much larger conversation about the nature of the web, best captured by
+Meanwhile, there was a much larger conversation about the nature of the web.
+Much of this can be found in
-Tim Berners-Lee in the
+Tim Berners-Lee's notes on the
 [W3C's Design Issues Pages](https://www.w3.org/DesignIssues/).

-What were the Web's key features?
+### What were the Web's key features?

 A Browsable Web of Linked Resources
 : A user would use the Web through a *browser*